paulbrice/paulbrice.github.io/_posts/2018-01-16-aws-powershell-core.markdown

 ---
 layout: post
-title: Using Powershell-Core with AWS
+title: Using PowerShell-Core with AWS
 date: 2018-01-16 19:16:00 -07:00
-categories: Powershell AWS OSX
+categories: PowerShell AWS OSX
 ---

-So after a year and a half, I decided to blow off the cobwebs and flex the Powershell muscles again.
-Being a Windows Engineer for 'a few years' and a 'Monad' scripter before Powershell was cool I felt like it was time to what I could do with PS and AWS.
+So after a year and a half, I decided to blow off the cobwebs and flex the PowerShell muscles again.
+Being a Windows Engineer for 'a few years' and a 'Monad' scripter before PowerShell was cool I felt like it was time to what I could do with PS and AWS.

-So I used the AWS guide to install [Powershell Core 6.0][external-link] for OSX
+So I used the AWS guide to install [PowerShell Core 6.0][1] for OSX

 {% highlight bash %}
 brew install pwsh
 {% endhighlight %}

-Then install the [AWSPowerShell.NetCore][external-link1] from Powershell Gallery and they have module [documentation][external-link2].
-I am using VSCode as my IDE and you can get information on VSCode Powershell plugin [here][external-link3].
+Then install the [AWSPowerShell.NetCore][2] from PowerShell Gallery and they have module [documentation][3].
+I am using VSCode as my IDE and you can get information on VSCode PowerShell plugin [here][4].

 {% highlight bash %}
 pwsh